 Rain added, “She is now going through her second round of chemo, sadly I can’t say how she is doing just yet, but we are all hopeful and faithful, thank you all so much for your support and love in this harsh time.”

 Ami — whose family relocated from rural Alaska to a mansion in Southern California while she underwent treatment — always remained hopeful.
 “You go to the chemo room and for radiation and there are faces there that you’ve grown used to seeing and then you go in again and they’re not there and it’s really sad,” she told PEOPLE.
 “But the caregivers fill those rooms with so much sincere love and hope — and that’s food for the soul.
 God gave me a great gift in them.”

 Ami admitted that she knew something was wrong when she felt pain in her back.
 She said, “Walking from the house to the garden, I would get winded.
 There were days I was just bedridden, but I just thought it was my arthritis.
 We were filming the show and at times it was all I could do to just stand there — I was in so much pain.
 When we were shooting promo shots I told them, ‘There’s something wrong.’
 In December, I went to the dentist to get impressions made for new teeth and when they did a scan they noticed a little capsule.
 That’s how this all started.”

-The two-hour season finale of Alaskan Bush People airs Wednesday at 9 p.m.
-EST on Discovery.
+The new season of Alaskan Bush People premieres on December 4 at 8 p.m.
+ET.